Data handling with Pandas![link image 69](/icons/link.svg)

 dataframe

-If what we want is to delete a specific set of rows
+If what we want is to remove a specific set of rows

 dataframe = dataframe.drop([5, 7, 9])